Montoneros: 1975

-On 7 February, four carloads of Montoneros intercepted the car driven by Antonio Muscat, a manager of the Bunge y Born firm, and shot him dead in the presence of his daughter.
+On 7 February, four carloads of Montoneros intercepted the car driven by Antonio Muscat, a manager of Bunge y Born, and they shot him dead in the presence of his daughter.
 On 14 February 1975, Montoneros killed Hipólito Acuña, a politician, as he parked his car outside his home in the city of Santa Fe.

-On 18 February, Montoneros gunmen killed Félix Villafañe of the FITAM S.A. workers union, in the presence of his wife in the suburb of San Isidro in Buenos Aires.
-On 22 February 1975, in an ambush in the Lomas de Zamora suburb of Buenos Aires, three policemen (First Sergeant Nicolás Cardozo, Corporal Roberto Roque Fredes and Constables Eugenio Rodriguez and Abel Pascuzzi) were killed after their patrol car came under fire from Montoneros guerrillas.
-On 26 February 1975, the Montoneros kidnapped 62-year-old John Patrick Egan, a U.S. consular agent in the city of Córdoba, executing him two days later.
+On 18 February, Montoneros gunmen killed Félix Villafañe of the FITAM S.A. workers union, in the presence of his wife, in the suburb of San Isidro outside Buenos Aires.
+On 22 February 1975, in an ambush in the Lomas de Zamora suburb of Buenos Aires, three policemen—First Sergeant Nicolás Cardozo, Corporal Roberto Roque Fredes and Constables Eugenio Rodríguez and Abel Pascuzzi—were killed after their patrol car came under fire from Montoneros guerrillas.
+On 26 February 1975, the Montoneros kidnapped 62-year-old John Patrick Egan, a US consular agent in the city of Córdoba, executing him two days later.
 That same day, they killed three policemen in another ambush by urban guerrillas in Buenos Aires, and an army conscript in Tucumán province was reported to have been killed in action.

-On 5 March 1975, a Montoneros bomb detonated in the underground parking at Plaza Colón of the Argentine Army High Command; a garbage truck driver (Alberto Blas García) was killed and 28 others were wounded, including four colonels and 18 other ranks.
+On 5 March 1975, a Montoneros bomb detonated in the underground parking at Plaza Colón of the Argentine Army High Command; a garbage truck driver (Alberto Blas García) was killed, and 28 others were wounded, including four colonels and army members of 18 other ranks.
 In early June 1975, Montoneros guerrillas murdered executives David Bargut and Raúl Amelong of the Acindar steel firm in Rosario, in reprisal for alleged repression against striking employees.
 On 10 June 1975, guerrillas in Santa Fe shot and killed Juan Enrique Pelayes, a trade union leader.
-On 12 June 1975, in an ambush in the capital of the Córdoba province, three policemen (Pedro Ramón Enrico, Carlos Alberto Galíndez and corporal Luis Francisco Rodríguez) were killed by guerrillas.
-On 25 July 1975 four policemen were wounded in guerrilla attacks using bazookas and firebombs.
+On 12 June 1975, in an ambush in the capital of the Córdoba province, three policemen—Pedro Ramón Enrico, Carlos Alberto Galíndez and corporal Luis Francisco Rodríguez—were killed by guerrillas.
+On 25 July 1975, four policemen were wounded in guerrilla attacks using bazookas and firebombs.
 On 26 August 1975, 26-year-old Fernando Haymal was killed by fellow Montoneros for allegedly cooperating with government forces.